tatomyr/json-types/README.md

 ## Literals Escaping

-Whenever there is a need to use a literal string value instead of a reserved keyword, it needs to be prepended with the `$literal` prefix:
+Whenever there is a need to use a literal string value instead of a reserved keyword, it must be prepended with the `$literal:` prefix:

 ```json
 {